Architects

 Skills you need

-It is essential that you can demonstrate the following experience in your application and at the first stage interview:
+It is essential that you can demonstrate the following experience:

-- Experience of creating data flow diagrams using clear notation.
+- Experience of creating data flow diagrams using clear notation and capturing the requirements of data orchestration.

-- Knowledge of a wide variety of database technologies, including SQL and NO-SQL platforms.
+- Experience of delivering user-centred services through a wide variety of database technologies, including SQL and NO-SQL platforms.

-- The ability to work with technical and non-technical stakeholders to achieve agreement on delivery plans.
+- The ability to work with technical and non-technical stakeholders to deliver on agreed plans.

-- The ability to look beyond immediate problems and identify the wider implications.
+- The ability to look beyond immediate technical problems and identify the wider implications.

 It is desirable if you can demonstrate the following: